Lorp/renderstack/README.md

 [**Try RenderRater now**](https://lorp.github.io/renderrater/dist/)

 RenderRater is a web app that renders a font using multiple renderers.
 It’s useful for finding visual differences in rendering and layout.
-It also serves to demonstrate how to make these renderers work on the web.
+It also demonstrates how to make each renderer work on the web.
 Its font menu links to several open-source fonts, and it also allows drag & drop.
-It currently supports the renderers [Samsa](https://github.com/Lorp/samsa), [Fontkit](https://github.com/foliojs/fontkit) and [Harfbuzz](https://github.com/harfbuzz/harfbuzz), displaying their renderings alongside the browser’s own rendering.
+[Samsa](https://github.com/Lorp/samsa), [Fontkit](https://github.com/foliojs/fontkit) and [Harfbuzz](https://github.com/harfbuzz/harfbuzz) are currently supported.
+Their renderings appear alongside the browser’s own rendering.

 ## User guide